Location:

 Early Years: A Late Independent Figoni Design

 By 1933, Giuseppe Figoni neared the end of his time as an independent coachbuilder.
-In another year or so, his partnership with Ovidio Falaschi will create a French styling house both revered and rebuked for its ostentatious turns of Art Deco fashion.
+In another year or so, his partnership with Ovidio Falaschi will create a French styling house both revered and rebuked for its ostentatious turns of Modernist fashion.
 In these early years, Figoni dabbled in style, but remained conservative.
 For example, this 8C 2300 exhibits a straightness of line and staunchness of character uncommon for a classic Italian sports car.

 Puritan Sentiments: Incidental English Themes in the Figoni 8C Alfa